suryaprakash1222/NBFC-Loan-Portfolio-Analysis-using-MySQL-and-Power-BI/README.md

 - identify concentration across states, terms, employment groups, purposes, and home ownership categories
 - validate all business KPIs in SQL before presenting them through an interactive Power BI dashboard

-This makes the project both technically strong and business-relevant for lending analytics use cases.

----

 ## Business Problem

 Financial institutions and NBFCs need to continuously monitor the quality of their loan portfolio to understand:
 - how much of the portfolio is healthy
 - how much is exposed to bad loans
 - whether repayment trends are improving or weakening